Pure point diffraction and entropy beyond the Euclidean space: Pure point diffraction and patch counting entropy

 In order to observe the second inequalities of (d) note that for $m\in \{n+1,n+2\}$ the group structure of $A_m$ yields that the $A_m$ patches $(E-g)\cap A_m$ with $g\in E\cap (\xi_{a+d}^a+(A_{a}\setminus A_m))$ are all contained in $\operatorname{Pat}_F(A_m)$.
-Thus $|\operatorname{Pat}_E(A_m)|\leq |\operatorname{Pat}_F(A_m)|+|E\cap (\xi_{a+b}^a+A_{m})|=|\operatorname{Pat}_F(A_m)|+2^{d+m}. $ \end{proof}
+Thus $|\operatorname{Pat}_E(A_m)|\leq |\operatorname{Pat}_F(A_m)|+|E\cap (\xi_{a+d}^a+A_{m})|=|\operatorname{Pat}_F(A_m)|+2^{d+m}. $ \end{proof}

-\begin{theorem} For each $r,s\in [0,\infty]$ with $s\leq r$ there exists a FLC Delone set $\omega$ in $\mathbb{Q}_2$ such that \begin{itemize} \item[(i)] $\omega$ has uniform patch frequencies and is pure point diffractive. \item[(ii)] $h_{pat}(\omega)=\limsup_{n\to \infty}\frac{\log|\operatorname{Pat}_\omega(B_n)|}{\theta(B_n)}=r$. \item[(iii)] $\liminf_{n\to \infty}\frac{\log|\operatorname{Pat}_\omega(B_n)|}{\theta(B_n)}=s$. \end{itemize} \end{theorem} \begin{remark} \begin{itemize} \item[(i)] Note that $\omega\subseteq \mathbb{Z}[1/2]$ by our construction.
-It is thus natural to ask, whether the constructed $\omega$ are actually regular model sets with respect to a cut and project scheme.
+\begin{theorem} For each $r,s\in [0,\infty]$ with $s\leq r$ there exists a FLC Delone set $\omega\subseteq \mathbb{Z}[\frac{1}{2}]$ in $\mathbb{Q}_2$ such that \begin{itemize} \item[(i)] $\omega$ has UPF and is pure point diffractive. \item[(ii)] $h_{pat}(\omega)=\limsup_{n\to \infty}\frac{\log|\operatorname{Pat}_\omega(B_n)|}{\theta(B_n)}=r$. \item[(iii)] $\liminf_{n\to \infty}\frac{\log|\operatorname{Pat}_\omega(B_n)|}{\theta(B_n)}=s$. \end{itemize} \end{theorem} \begin{remark} \begin{itemize} \item[(i)] It is natural to ask, whether the constructed $\omega$ are actually regular model sets with respect to a cut and project scheme.
 This is not the case, as regular model sets have $0$ patch counting entropy as discussed in \cite{HuckandRichard}. \item[(ii)] Note that by Theorem \ref{the:topentropy0} it follows that the topological entropy of the Delone action $\pi_\omega$ is $0$.
 Thus $\omega$ is an example of a FLC Delone set for which the topological entropy and the patch counting entropy do not coincide.
 They coincide in the Euclidean setting \cite{baake2007pure}. \item[(iii)] Choosing $r\neq s$ we observe that the limit in the patch counting formula does not exist, even if we consider the average along the centred closed balls.
-This limit exists in the Euclidean setting \cite{hauser2020Anote}. \item[(iv)] Choosing $s>0$ we observe that we cannot change to the limit inferior in the formula in order to get that pure point diffractive Delone sets have 0 patch counting entropy. \item[(v)] Choosing $r=\infty$ allows to observe that the patch counting entropy of a FLC Delone set can even be infinite.
+This limit exists in the Euclidean setting \cite{hauser2020Anote}. \item[(iv)] Choosing $s>0$ we observe that we cannot change to the limit inferior in the definition of the patch counting entropy in order to get that pure point diffractive Delone sets have 0 patch counting entropy. \item[(v)] Choosing $r=\infty$ allows to observe that the patch counting entropy of a FLC Delone set can even be infinite.
 This is not possible for FLC Delone subsets of the Euclidean space as discussed in \cite{lagarias1999geometric}. \end{itemize}

 \end{remark} \begin{proof} Note that $\{B_n;\, n\in \mathbb{N}\}=\{A_n;\, n\in \mathbb{N}\}$ and hence we have and a similar statement about the limit inferior.
 We will thus consider only the van Hove sequence $(A_n)_{n\in \mathbb{N}}$ in the following.